Walker's Haute Route

 Stage Fourteen

 The Europaweg continues, today's initial sections retaining the characteristic challenge, but these challenges giving way steadily to easier walking as Zermatt is reached.
 Tunnels and avalanche-protection walls are interesting features.
+In 2025, there were diversions via Tasch in place between the Europahutte and Taschalphutte due to rockfall.
 Finally walking high above Zermatt, the full height difference with the Matterhorn's summit can be seen.
 A last descent past barns and huts at Findeln brings us into town.
 The bustle of Zermatt brings no problems of adjustment, such is the magical nature of this town.

 The Walker's Haute Route in context